Low-M-Rank Tensor Completion and Robust Tensor PCA: Introduction

 The main contributions of this paper are as follows.
-First, we introduce several new notions of tensor decomposition for the even order tensors, followed by the new notions of tensor M-rank, symmetric M-rank and strongly symmetric M-rank.
+First, we introduce several new notions of tensor decomposition for even-order tensors, followed by the new notions of tensor M-rank, symmetric M-rank and strongly symmetric M-rank.
 Second, we prove the equivalence of these three rank definitions for even-order super-symmetric tensors.
 Third, we establish the connection between these new ranks and the CP-rank and symmetric CP-rank.
 Specifically, we show that for a fourth-order tensor, both the CP-rank and the symmetric CP-rank can be lower and upper bounded (up to a constant factor) by the M-rank, and the bound is tight for asymmetric tensors.
 As a byproduct, we present a class of tensors whose CP-rank can be exactly computed easily.
-Finally, in the numerical experiments we show that the M-rank is equal to the CP-rank in all randomly generated instances and the low-M-rank method outperforms the low-$n$-rank approach for both tensor completion and robust tensor recovery problems.
+Finally, we solve low-M-rank tensor completion and low-M-rank robust tensor PCA problems for both synthetic and real data.
+The results demonstrate that our low-M-rank approach outperforms the existing low-n-rank approach, which further confirm that M-rank is a much better approximation to CP-rank.

 {\bf Notation.} We use $\C^n$ to denote the $n$-dimensional complex-valued vector space.
-We adopt calligraphic letter to denote a tensor, i.e. $\mathcal{A}=(\mathcal{A}_{i_1i_2\cdots i_d})_{n_1\times n_2\times \cdots\times n_d}$. $\C^{n_1\times n_2\times \cdots\times n_d}$ denotes the space of $d$-th order $n_1\times n_2\times \cdots\times n_d$ dimensional complex-valued tensor. $\pi(i_1,i_2,\cdots,i_d)$ denotes a permutation of indices $(i_1,i_2,\cdots,i_d)$.
+We adopt calligraphic letter to denote a tensor, i.e.\ $\mathcal{A}=(\mathcal{A}_{i_1i_2\cdots i_d})_{n_1\times n_2\times \cdots\times n_d}$. $\C^{n_1\times n_2\times \cdots\times n_d}$ denotes the space of $d$-th order $n_1\times n_2\times \cdots\times n_d$ dimensional complex-valued tensor. $\pi(i_1,i_2,\cdots,i_d)$ denotes a permutation of indices $(i_1,i_2,\cdots,i_d)$.
 We use $\ACal_\pi$ to denote the tensor obtained by permuting the indices of $\ACal$ according to permutation $\pi$.
 Formally speaking, a tensor $\F \in \C^{n_1\times n_2\times \cdots\times n_d}$ is called super-symmetric, if $n_1=n_2=\ldots=n_d$ and $\F = \F_\pi$ for any permutation $\pi$.
 The space where $\underbrace{n\times n \times \cdots \times n}_{d}$ super-symmetric tensors reside is denoted by $\SI^{n^d}$.
-We use $\otimes$ to denote the outer product of two tensors; that is, for $\mathcal{A}_1\in \C^{n_1\times n_2\times \cdots\times n_{d}}$ and $\mathcal{A}_2\in \RR^{n_{d+1}\times n_{d+2} \times \cdots\times n_{d+\ell}}$, $\mathcal{A}_1 \otimes \mathcal{A}_2\in\C^{n_1\times n_2\times \cdots\times n_{d+\ell}}$ and
+We use $\otimes$ to denote the outer product of two tensors; that is, for $\mathcal{A}_1\in \C^{n_1\times n_2\times \cdots\times n_{d}}$ and $\mathcal{A}_2\in \RR^{n_{d+1}\times n_{d+2} \times \cdots\times n_{d+\ell}}$, $\mathcal{A}_1 \otimes \mathcal{A}_2\in\C^{n_1\times n_2\times \cdots\times n_{d+\ell}}$ and $ (\mathcal{A}_1 \otimes \mathcal{A}_2)_{i_1i_2\cdots i_{d+\ell}} = (\mathcal{A}_1)_{i_1i_2\cdots i_d} (\mathcal{A}_2)_{i_{d+1}\cdots i_{d+\ell}}. $